sroy890/Airline-scanner-failure-prediction/README.md

 task 4 - explain the performance of the model, and of other models that would prove the same question.

-task-5: Build documentation and share it acros
+task-5: Build documentation and share it across.